 Watch this brief video to get an overview of the inflammatory cytokines, including TNF-α, that underlie psoriatic diseases, and how HUMIRA works.

 The American Academy of Dermatology recognizes the role of TNF-α in the pathophysiology of psoriasis based on the observation that there are elevated levels of TNF-α in both the affected skin and serum of patients with psoriasis.5Explaining HUMIRA’s mechanism of action to your patients Visit HUMIRA.com to see patient-friendly educational materials developed to do just that Visit HUMIRA.com

 — Menter et al. J Am Acad Dermatol.
 2008

-HS is a severe immune-mediated skin disease: chronic, progressive, inflammatory—and debilitating.4-8 It is characterized by recurrent nodules, abscesses, and fistulas in the apocrine gland-bearing regions of the body.6,9
+HS is a severe immune-mediated skin disease: chronic, progressive, inflammatory—and debilitating.6-10 It is characterized by recurrent nodules, abscesses, and fistulas in the apocrine gland-bearing regions of the body.8,11